 What Lead Scraping Is (and What It Is Not)

-Lead scraping means collecting lead signals from public web pages and converting them into structured rows (company, URL, category, domain, notes, etc.) that can be filtered, enriched, and activated.
+Lead scraping means collecting lead signals from public web pages and converting them into structured rows (company, role, URL, domain, category, etc.) that can be filtered, enriched, and activated.

 Lead scraping is not: